MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Windows.md

 ### UserActivity API

-> [!IMPORTANT]
->
-> Timeline is not in current Windows builds (even Insider builds), so there's no way to view your Activities at this time.
-The following API is provided to highlight the proposed direction.

 The [`Windows.ApplicationModel.UserActivities.UserActivity`](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.useractivities.useractivity) API is what populates an Activity into Timeline.

 The Adaptive Card will be supplied via the `Content` property of `VisualElement`, as seen below: